 New York has taken a different approach to incentivizing solar, opting to use a grant program rather than SREC’s.
 New York offers the NYSERDA incentive, and also has a tax credit for residential projects.

 The NYSERDA incentive is the most important incentive for solar currently in New York.
 The incentive is available for residential projects up to 25 kW and commercial projects up to 200 kW.
-NYSERDA has limited funding available, and is decreasing funding amounts for solar projects as funds are dispersed.
-Currently, the funding levels are at $1.00/watt for the first 50 kW, and $0.60/watt for the next 150 kW.
+NYSERDA has limited funding available and is decreasing funding amounts for solar projects as funds are dispersed.
+At the writing of this article in August 2015, the funding levels are at $1.00/watt for the first 50 kW and $0.60/watt for the next 150 kW.
 Because NYSERDA funds are paid directly to the installer, this is money that the customer will not need to finance for their solar project.
 NYSERDA also has limited funds available for projects over 200 kW, on a competitive basis.
 NYSERDA has specific system efficiency requirements to qualify for the full incentive.

 States also vary in requirements of solar project location.
 Most states, including Maryland, Delaware, New Jersey, and Massachusetts require that SREC’s used in compliance of their individual state laws be produced by solar projects within their state.
 On the other hand, Pennsylvania accepts SREC’s produced anywhere in the PJM area, while Ohio can accept up to half of their SREC’s from adjacent states.
 This has helped to cause the lower SREC prices in the states of Pennsylvania and Ohio.